Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Public Chaincode</b></td>
 <td>
-Chaincodes deployed by public transactions, these chaincodes can be invoked by any member of a network.
+Chaincodes deployed by public transactions.
+Public chaincodes can be invoked by any member of a network.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Confidential Chaincode</b></td>
 <td>
-Chaincodes deployed by confidential transactions, these chaincodes can only be invoked by validating members (Chain validators) of a network.
+Chaincodes deployed by confidential transactions.
+Confidential chaincodes can only be invoked by validating members (Chain validators) of a network.
 </td>
 </tr>
 <tr>